SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 TODO: Add HTTP status error codes to a 'further reading'/'other resources' section?

 TODO: Add updating a branch to the changes in its base branch.
 Include warning about merge conflict that will make changes in both branches.

+TODO: Why to keep default branch clean. e.g. if a hot fix is needed, it can be implemented without concern for other stuff that's broken.
 -->

 <!--